 v2-3.
 The second characteristic of a high priest is his empathy with sinners, a characteristic which Christ exhibits.
 A high priest acts with moderation, he restrains his judgment toward those he serves because he shares the same weakness that they share.
-This is why the earthly high priest must offer a sin offering for himself as well as the people.
+This is why the earthly high priest must make a sin offering for himself as well as the people.

 v6.
 This now leads our writer into his piece of original theology.
 He develops this theology from this chapter onward.
-As the Davidic Messiah, now ruling his kingdom in glory, Jesus is also high priest.
+As the Davidic Messiah, now ruling his kingdom in glory, Jesus is also a high priest.
 In the book of Zechariah the function of priest and king is at times amalgamated.
 Originally these functions were separate.
 The priestly service was performed by Aaron and his family, a family not of the House of David; they were Levites.
 Later in Israel's history the priesthood was limited to the family of Zadok.
 The writer to the Hebrews has found a Davidic link to the priesthood in Melchizedek.
 In Genesis 14:18 Melchizedek is described as the king of Salem, ie. Jerusalem.
 When David takes over Jerusalem as his city, he inherits the priestly authority of Melchizedek.
-Christ, the Davidic Messiah, therefore fulfills the high priestly role, and he was given this authority when he was proclaimed "Lord and Christ" at his "coming" to the "Ancient of Days", ie. when he took up his seat at the right hand of the Father in heaven.
+Christ, the Davidic Messiah, therefore fulfills the high priestly role, and is given this authority when he was proclaimed "Lord and Christ" at his coming to the Ancient of Days, ie. when he took up his seat at the right hand of the Father in heaven.

-The writer of this letter, or better, sermon or homily, has discovered a fascinating piece of theology about Christ.
+The author of this letter, or better, sermon or homily, has discovered a fascinating piece of theology about Christ.
 Not only has the Father authorized Jesus as the divine Son of God, the Davidic messiah, but he has also authorized him as the divine high priest.
 Of course, the priests were not of the house of David, but our writer has discovered that Melchizedek was both a priest and also the king of Jerusalem.
 When David captured Jerusalem he inherited both the crown and priestly role of Melchizedek.
 So the Davidic Christ, in his atoning sacrifice upon the cross, now serves as the eternal faithful and merciful high priest who represents lost humanity before the throne of the living God.

 As we struggle through life, we are constantly being tempted to abandon our loyalty to Christ.
 If we do this we are lost.
 Our only hope is to throw ourselves on Christ's mercy, seeking aid in our strife.
 The question is, can Christ meet our need?
 The answer is yes.
 He is a high priest who is willing to represent us in the presence of the living God, he is a high priest who is well able to empathize with our weakness, and he is a high priest appointed by God the Father himself.
 Jesus is completely able to help us in our daily life and eternally save us, and this because he has gone before us as the perfect Son of God.